jasonknight/gopress/docs.md

 ```go
 func (o *Term) FindByTermGroup(_findByTermGroup int64) ([]*Term, error)
 ```
-FindByTermGroup dynamic finder for term_group -> []*Term,error Generic and
-programatically generator finder for Term
+FindByTermGroup searchs against the primary key term_group and will return []*Term,error This method is a programatically generated finder for Term

 ```go